bpbond/R-data-picarro/R-data-picarro.md

 dplyr
 ========================================================

-The newer `dplyr` package makes a different tradeoff: it specializes in data frames, recognizing that most people use them most of the time, and is extremely fast.
+The newer `dplyr` package specializes in data frames, recognizing that most people use them most of the time, and is **extremely fast**.

 `dplyr` also allows you to work with remote, out-of-memory databases, using exactly the same tools, because dplyr will translate your R code into the appropriate SQL.